LuiDataScience/web_scraping_project/README.md

-# Goldstock Data Scraping Project
+# GC:CMX Historical Data Scraping Project

-This project is designed to scrape financial data from a CSV file provided by Goldstock.
+This project is designed to scrape and process historical data for gold stock prices from the "GC:CMX Historical Data" dataset available on Kaggle.

 ## Files

-- `scrape_goldstock_data.py`: Script to load and process financial data from Goldstock CSV file.
+- `scrape_goldstock_data.py`: Script to load and process historical data from the GC:CMX dataset.
 - `goldstock_data.csv`: The output CSV file containing the processed data.

 ## Usage

-Run the script to process the financial data and save it to a CSV file:
+Run the script to process the historical data and save it to a CSV file:

 ```bash
 python scrape_goldstock_data.py